CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 My main work today was actually only to refine my homework project (library).<br>
 The software from "Creatly", with which you can design your models online, helped me a lot.

-## Addendum for September 3rd, 2020
+## Addendum for Thursday, September 3rd, 2020

 After a good theoretical input from our trainer, we started to "normalize" our school and library exercise today.